VenkatManukonda/MSCS_634_ProjectDeliverable_1/README.md

 # MSCS 634 Residency Project

-## Medicare Part B Drug Spending Analysis Using Data Mining Techniques
+## Medicare Quarterly Part B Spending by Drug Analysis

-This repository contains our work for the MSCS 634 Residency Project.
-The project analyzes the CMS Medicare Quarterly Part B Spending by Drug dataset using a combination of supervised and unsupervised learning techniques.
-Rather than relying on a single analytical approach, the project explores the data through regression, classification, clustering, and association rule mining to better understand spending patterns and utilization behavior.
+This repository presents a comprehensive analysis of the CMS Medicare Quarterly Part B Spending by Drug dataset using a range of data mining and machine learning techniques.
+The project was completed in multiple phases, with each deliverable building on the previous one to develop a deeper understanding of Medicare spending patterns and drug utilization.

-The project was completed in three deliverables, with each phase building on the work completed in the previous stage.
+Rather than focusing on a single modeling approach, the project combines data preparation, exploratory analysis, regression, classification, clustering, and association rule mining to examine the dataset from multiple perspectives.
+Each phase contributes different insights that together provide a more comprehensive understanding of spending behavior.

+---

 ## Repository Structure

 ```
-MSCS_634_Residency_Project/
+MSCS_634_Final_Project/
 │
 ├── Dataset/
 │   └── cms_healthcare_claims_cleaned.csv